wojciech11/se_cloud_app_administration_and_development/05_slides/README.md

 Procedure:

 1. Alert -> OnCaller or person on duty become a IC
-2. IC creates a channel to coordinate the incident
+2. IC creates a channel to coordinate the incident (a call, slack channel, etc.)
 3. IC names CM and DCs
 4. CM handles the external communication and stackholder management
 5. DCs works on the solution, ICs use his super powers to ensure we can resolve the indicent.